Charles DeBow

 Charles DeBow (February 13, 1918 – April 4, 1986) was an officer in the U.S. Army Air Force and combat fighter pilot and commanding officer of the 332nd Fighter Group's 301st Fighter Squadron, best known as the prodigious, all-African American Tuskegee Airmen.
 He was one of the 1,007 documented Tuskegee Airmen Pilots.

 In July 1941, DeBow entered aviation cadet training with the Tuskegee Airmen's first class of aviation cadets, Class 42-C-SE.
 On March 6, 1942, DeBow graduated from aviation cadet training with Captain Benjamin O. Davis Jr., future Tuskegee Airmen Commander and future U.S. four-star general; 2nd Lt.
 George S. Roberts ("Spanky" Roberts - September 24, 1918 - March 8, 1984), 2nd Lt.
 Mac Ross (1912-1944), and 2nd Lt.
 Lemuel R. Custis (1915–2005).
 Being among the first five to graduate, they "drew the most sustained attention from the press and the black community as a result."

 DeBow was the first Indiana native and the first of fourteen individuals with an Indianapolis, Indiana, address of record to graduate from the Tuskegee Advance Flying School (TAFS).

 Early life, family

 DeBow was born on February 13, 1918, in Indianapolis, Indiana.
 He was the son of Charles Henry DeBow (September 17, 1891 - March 1981) of Lebanon, Tennessee, and Anna Sue Horne DeBow (December 25, 1896 - January 1980) of Tennessee.
 DeBow's parents moved from Tennessee to Indianapolis before DeBow was born.

-After high school, DeBow enrolled at Indiana University.
+After graduating from Crispus Attucks High School, DeBow enrolled at Indiana University.
 Though DeBow's father wanted DeBow to study medicine to ensure a good living in a segregated society, DeBow transferred to Hampton Institute to study business and to enroll in the Civil Pilot training course offered there.
 After working numerous jobs to save money, Debow dropped out of Hampton University to enlist in the U.S. Army.